 Some books claim that crystallized honey causes honey bee dysentery, but I do not believe those claims are correct.
-Honey bee dysentery, which is essentially bee diarrhea, is caused by honey having a high ash content.
+Honey bee dysentery, which is essentially bee diarrhea, is caused by honey that has a high ash content.
 Ash is the stuff that remains after you burn away a sample of honey.
 You can think of ash as the “solids” that remain after you remove all the sugars.
-High ash content is associated with darker honeys.
+High ash content is associated with darker types of honey.

 Crystallization on the other hand is highly influenced by the ratio of glucose to fructose found in the honey.
 The higher the glucose, the more likely it is to crystallize.
 Other factors are involved as well, but this piece is critical.

-Now, if you put these two facts together, you can see that honey with a high ash content that crystallized is more apt to cause honey bee dysentery than honey with a low ash content that crystallized.
-It would be easy for someone to feed high ash, crystallized honey to bees and conclude that the crystals caused the dysentery when, in fact, it was the ash that caused it.
+Now, if you put these two facts together, you can see that crystallized honey with high ash content is more apt to cause honey bee dysentery than crystallized honey with low ash content.
+It would be easy for someone to feed high ash crystallized honey to bees and conclude that the crystals caused dysentery when, in fact, it was the ash that caused it.

 If you are trying to get your bees to clean up frames that contain crystals before winter sets in, put the super above an inner cover with a center opening.
-Uncap the crystallized honey, if necessary, and lightly spray the frames with warm water.
+Uncap the crystallized honey with a capping scratcher, if necessary, and lightly spray the frames with warm water.
 The crystals at the surface will start to dissolve and the bees will be encouraged to move the honey down into the brood boxes, assuming they have room down there to store it.

 If they still refuse to clean it up, it may mean they are still finding liquid feed—nectar, honey, or syrup—somewhere else.
 You can always move the crystallized frames down into the brood box or save them for later.